Why Pixel Density Matters for High-Resolution Monitors

 The Viewing Distance Multiplier Effect

 Doubling your viewing distance cuts the required PPI in half.
-This is why a 55" 4K TV at 2.5 meters looks perfectly sharp despite having only 80 PPI, while a 24" 1080p monitor at 60cm (91.79 PPI) shows visible pixelation in text.
+This is why a 55" 4K TV at 2.5 meters looks perfectly sharp despite having only 80 PPI, while a 24" 1080p monitor at 60cm shows visible pixelation in text.

 PPI Sweet Spots: What We Recommend By Use Case

-Real-World PPI Thresholds From Our Testing
+Real-World PPI Thresholds by Use Case

 Use CaseMinimum PPIRecommendedWhy